Not sure how to choose a health insurance plan that’s right for you? We can help.

-First, an important piece of advice to share here is to not focus on just the premium or deductible--the amount you owe for healthcare services before your plan begins to pitch in or take over--you’ll have to pay for a health insurance plan.
+An important piece of advice to share here is to not focus on just the premium or deductible you’ll have to pay for a health insurance plan.

-So, consider the coinsurance payments, which are your share of the costs related to a specific healthcare service after you’ve paid your plan’s deductible, or copay, which are the fixed amount you pay for a particular service, such as a doctor’s office or emergency room visit, you’ll be responsible for should you pick one plan over another.
+Consider the coinsurance payments, which are your share of the costs related to a specific healthcare service after you’ve paid your plan’s deductible.
+Another is copay, which are the fixed amount you pay for a particular service, such as a doctor’s office or emergency room visit, you’ll be responsible for should you pick one plan over another.

 Also, take some time to think about how much all of these costs, which may seem reasonable enough at first, could add up.